UMD: A Globally Connected University

 - Maryland Benefits Plan is available to some Maryland employees.
 This does not provide for medical evacuation or repatriation insurance so you must also enroll in a supplemental policy to cover those benefits.
 One option, called Frontier Medex, is available through the University Health Center and covers only medical evacuation and repatriation.
 If you do not choose Frontier Medex, you must show documentation of an alternative supplemental plan to cover those benefits.
 Be sure to upload proof of insurance for both plans to iTerp, including expiration dates.

-- United Health Care (UHC) student insurance policy is available for students at the Health Center.
+- University Student Health Insurance Plan (SHIP) student insurance policy is available for students at the Health Center.

 - Students may sign up during the open enrollment periods at the beginning of each term or within 30 days of being removed from another policy.

-- If you are already covered by insurance that meets the requirements below, please provide written proof of coverage to ISSS.
+- If you are already covered by a U.S. based insurance policy that meets the requirements below, please provide written proof of coverage to ISSS.

 - Clearly specify the amount of coverage, deductible, co-payments, and exclusions.